 Safety is a top priority and so it was decided to correct this potential safety issue of folks exiting their vehicles and walking around the Transfer Station.
 Additionally, this contributes to traffic backup.

-We do ask that if someone has something they would want to reuse that they donate it to a local charitable organization or give away free via the private Facebook group “Aquidneck Island Families Sell and Swap”, the free section of Criagslist, or to charitable organizations, of which several examples are listed below:
+We do ask that if someone has something they would want to reuse that they donate it to a local charitable organization or give away free via the private Facebook group “Aquidneck Island Families Sell and Swap,” the free section of Criagslist.org, or to charitable organizations, of which several examples are listed below:

 In an effort to reduce the sticker price for those residents who generated smaller amounts of trash, the PAYT program was adopted where all Transfer Station users paid a lower base price and the remainder of the per user cost was applied via a progressive funding mechanism – the households that generated more solid waste would pay more akin to a utility bill.
-The town does not make money from selling the bags, the PAYT bag revenue is a funding mechanism and is simply a way to help spread the cost of trash disposal in a fairer way.
+PAYT bag revenue is a funding mechanism and is simply a way to help spread the cost of trash disposal in a fairer way.

 In summary the PAYT bags serve two important purposes:

-ENVIRONMENTAL: The use of PAYT bags has demonstrated outstanding reductions in the amount of solid waste being thrown away at the Town Transfer Station.
-Portsmouth.
+ENVIRONMENTAL: The use of PAYT bags has demonstrated outstanding reductions in the tonnage of solid waste being disposed of at the Transfer Station.
 Since PAYT was initiated, Portsmouth has seen an approximately 50% reduction in solid waste disposal and doubling of the recycling rate!

 The PAYT paradigm monetarily incentivizes residents to educate themselves on recycling and diversion.
 Additional ways to reduce the amount of household solid waste (to reduce PAYT costs) include but are not limited to: